stefanhaustein/blog/README.md

 Published 2022-02-12

-Jörg has pointed me to Niklaus Wirth's [PL/0](https://en.wikipedia.org/wiki/PL/0), an educational programming lanugae, serving as an example of how to construct a compiler.
+Jörg has pointed me to Niklaus Wirth's [PL/0](https://en.wikipedia.org/wiki/PL/0), an educational programming language, serving as an example of how to construct a compiler.
 So I have added a [PL/0 implemetation](https://github.com/kobjects/parserlib/blob/main/examples/src/commonMain/kotlin/org/kobjects/parserlib/examples/pl0) to the [ParserLib](https://github.com/kobjects/parserlib) examples, illustrating how to use the tokenizer and expression parser.